 Who we are

-The UNCAC Coalition is a global network of over 350 civil society organisations (CSOs) in over 100 countries, committed to promoting the ratification, implementation and monitoring of the UN Convention against Corruption (UNCAC).
-Established in August 2006, it mobilises civil society action for UNCAC at international, regional and national levels.
+Established in August 2006, the UNCAC Coalition is a global network of over 350 civil society organizations (CSOs) in over 100 countries, committed to promoting the ratification, implementation and monitoring of the UN Convention against Corruption (UNCAC).
+The Coalition mobilizes civil society action for UNCAC at international, regional and national levels.
 Our office is registered and based in Vienna, Austria.

 What we do

-The Coalition engages in joint action around common positions on the UNCAC, facilitates the exchange of information among members, and supports national civil society efforts to promote the UNCAC.
-Coalition members share views via the Coalition website and internet mailing list and ad hoc working groups.
+The Coalition engages in joint action around common positions on the UNCAC, facilitates the exchange of information among members, and supports civil society efforts to promote the UNCAC.
+Coalition members share views via mailing lists and thematic working groups.

 Why joint action is important

-Effective anti-corruption work demands efforts not only from governments, but also from civil society organisations, the private sector and the greater public.
-The need for participation of civil society and the importance of access to information are explicitly recognised in Article 13 of the UNCAC.
+Effective anti-corruption work demands efforts not only from governments but also from CSOs, the private sector and the greater public.
+The need for participation of civil society and the importance of access to information are explicitly recognized in Article 13 of the UNCAC.

 Without pressure from civil society groups, government anti-corruption commitments may remain mere window dressing.
 Without coordinated global action by a wide range of civil society groups, the UNCAC may not achieve its promise.